PragyaSundaram/PragyaSundaram/README.md

 - 👋 Hi, I’m @PragyaSundaram
 - 👀 I’m interested in webdevelopment
 - 🌱 I’m currently learning j.react and DSA(c++)
+-  I have experience in HTML,CSS ,JAVA ,JScript.
 - 💞️ I’m looking to collaborate on anything related to my area or more
 - 📫 How to reach me sundarampragya@gmail.com